-First Person Narrators: Definitions, Benefits, and Pitfalls
+3 Types of First Person Narrators: Benefits and Pitfalls

 Two posts ago I discussed the pros and cons of first person point of view.
 If a writer chooses to use first person, their next most important decision is which character will be narrating the story.
 There are three common types of narrators: a reliable character telling their own story, a character telling another character’s story, and an unreliable character telling the story.